What is WiFi Calling – Enable it on Iphone & Android

 Wi-Fi Calling is a service for smartphones which, just as it sounds, allows you to call over a Wi-Fi network.
 Wi-Fi calling relies on a technology called SIP/IMS that tunnels your call through the internet, instead of a cell tower.
 Consequently, you’re not using the cell tower to place the call, which means that you don’t need a cellular service.
 When placing a WiFi call it’s just like placing a regular call, without logging in or using an app.
 Your carrier and phone will determine if you can call through WiFi or not.

-Enable Iphone WiFi Calling
+How to Enable Iphone WiFi Calling

 - Go to Settings – Phone – WiFi Calling